juristr/juristr.github.com/_posts/2016-01-25-learning-ng2-dynamic-styles.md

 ## Conclusion

-So in this article you learned about three possibilities to style your DOM elements from within Angular 2.
+So in this article you learned about three possibilities to style your DOM elements from within Angular.
 You got to see

 - directly binding with `[style.background-color]`
 - adding a class `[class.my-class]`